Virgin Islands Catamaran

 Charter costs range widely depending on the yacht, location, season, number of guests, distance cruised, days spent in ports, and the level of luxury provided.

-Rates will be quoted either as "all-inclusive" or "plus expenses."
+Rates will be quoted either as "all-inclusive" or "plus expenses".

 The larger power yachts are plus expenses (we will notify you if the yacht is plus expenses in our quote).
 This means that addition to the charter fee you will also be asked to pay an Advance Provisioning Allowance of 25-30% of the charter fee.
 This is given to the yacht in cash prior to your charter to allow the Captain to buy fuel and provision the yacht with food and drinks per your preferences.
 At the end of the charter, the captain will produce full accounts of all expenditure.
 You will either be refunded excess money not used or asked to pay any additional costs which exceeded the Advance Provisioning Allowance.